-Throughout the two weeks, students complete a range of projects for inclusion in their portfolios — from still lifes to figure and gesture drawing to self-portraits to printmaking.
-To boot, they do so in a college-like atmosphere, surrounded by creative peers and faculty in RIT’s studios.
+During the workshop, students complete a range of projects for inclusion in their portfolios alongside creative peers and RIT School of Art faculty.
 Students are provided the necessary tools and resources to take on assignments that cater to what college art programs are looking for in applicants.
-The workshop also culminates in an exhibit of the artwork created during the two weeks.

 “This program gives you a head start on the projects that you’re really going to want for your portfolio.
 It’s less of a stress because you have a head start from some of the stuff you’ll work on during the school year.”

 “Printmaking and figure drawing was something that I got to try for the very first time, which was really exciting.
-There are a lot of things that I’ve been able to experience and technical skills that I’ve learned here that are opening my eyes to bettering myself even more than I thought I could and getting me ready to handle college art.”
+There are a lot of things that I’ve been able to experience and technical skills that I’ve learned during the course that are opening my eyes to bettering myself even more than I thought I could and getting me ready to handle college art.”